anthony-aylward/NetworkAnnealing/README.md

 NetworkAnnealing
 ================

-Python script for optimizing parameter for network_sequence_simulator by simulated annealing
+Python script for optimizing parameters for network_sequence_simulator by simulated annealing